-A writer with more than 200 publication credits, a licensed New York City sightseeing guide, and scholar with multiple degrees in the fields of writing, philosophy, medicine and law, Jacob Appel is something of a modern day renaissance man.
-His first novel, The Man Who Wouldn’t Stand Up, won the Dundee International Book Prize U.K. He’s won the Tobias Wolff Award, the Walker Percy Prize, the Kurt Vonnegut Prize, and others.
-Appel’s articles have appeared in The New York Times, Boston Globe, and Huffington Post and elsewhere, including law and medical journals.
+A writer with more than 200 publication credits; a licensed New York City sightseeing guide; and a scholar with multiple degrees in the fields of writing, philosophy, medicine and law, Jacob Appel is something of a modern day Renaissance man.
+The Man Who Wouldn’t Stand Up, his first novel, won the Dundee International Book Prize.
+He’s won the Tobias Wolff Award, the Walker Percy Prize, the Kurt Vonnegut Prize, and others.
+Appel’s articles have appeared in The New York Times; The Boston Globe; The Huffington Post; and elsewhere, including law and medical journals.
 His plays have been produced in NYC and California.
-He is currently a practicing psychiatrist at The Mount Sinai Hospital in New York City where he resides.
+He is currently a practicing psychiatrist at The Mount Sinai Hospital in New York City.

 Interviews & Cool Postings

 Delphi Quarterly Interview – He’s still the smartest guy in the room